-Randomness in Sports
+Randomness in Games

-As an example, consider sports events.
+As an example, consider games or sports events.
 As any sports fan knows, a team or individual can get lucky or unlucky.
 The baseball World Series, for example, has seven games.
 It is designed to ensure that, by the end, one team or the other wins.
 But will the better team always win?